viperML/home/content/blog/flake-blog.md

 }
 ```

-We build our `blog` output with the function `mkDerivation`.
+We build our `home` output with the function `mkDerivation`.
 You can think of a derivation, as a folder which holds any stuff, and built with Nix.
-So, the `blog` derivation will be a folder sitting in `/nix/store/<hash>-blog`, and it will contain all the contents of our static website. `mkDerivation` accepts some basic metadata, such as `name`, `src` or `meta`.
+So, the `home` derivation will be a folder sitting in `/nix/store/<hash>-home`, and it will contain all the contents of our static website. `mkDerivation` accepts some basic metadata, such as `name`, `src` or `meta`.
 The `xxxPhase` are just bash snippets, which run in a sandboxed environment (no packages, no internet, etc) to build our package.
 The build process is specific to this package, but the main idea still holds: we want to put our built website into `$out` (which is the path to the derivation, substituted by Nix).
 To do so, we call our hugo binary.
 Its location is in `/nix/store/<hash>-hugo-<version>/bin/hugo`, and this path can be called just by using `${pkgs.hugo}/bin/hugo`.
 In the same fashion, our template called `bookworm` is also a derivation (a folder!) sitting in the nix store, that we can reference with `${inputs.bookworm}`.

-Once our flake is defined, `nix build <the path to the project>#blog.x86_64-linux` will read the `flake.nix`, read the `flake.lock` with the specific versions for our inputs, and begin the build process for our output (`...#blog`).
+Once our flake is defined, `nix build <the path to the project>#home.x86_64-linux` will read the `flake.nix`, read the `flake.lock` with the specific versions for our inputs, and begin the build process for our output (`...#home`).
 Finally, a symlink to the derivation will be put under `./result` for our convenience.

 If you want to try for yourself, you can checkout this blog's repository and go to my last commit before writing this post.
 If all the sources are still available, you will get a exact copy of the website at that time: